Maxed Out Your 401k? Here’s What to Do Next

 The true key is to simply increase your 401k contribution by 1% at the beginning of the year, each year.

-Let’s talk about how.
+Let’s talk about how

 You have a 401k retirement plan and let’s say you are saving a decent amount of your money at 5% of your income, and your employer is either matching your contribution or putting in a percentage of your salary, depending on where you work.

 Let’s take three pilots for this example, each in different stages in their career.
 1. Rookie 2.
 Senior FO 3.
-Fully Tenured Captain that was flying bi-planes back in the day (joking).
+Fully Tenured Captain who was flying bi-planes back in the day (joking).
 Pay will remain the same for easy math.

 The Rookie makes $100,000 per year and is deferring 3% of his salary each year.
 In 5 years he would have put away $15,000 into his 401k.
 3% seems like a lot, but over 5 years, that is only $15,000 for his retirement.
 Now let us see what would happen if he increases his deferral by just 1% each year.
 If he starts at 3% and increases each year by 1%, he will be at 7% (Year 1 was 3%) and over that time he would have contributed a total of $25,000!
 That is an extra $10,000 or 67% more than what he was normally doing.